-This isn’t an official resource, but the questions are of a high quality and are a good option when you’ve run out of official material.
+This isn’t an official resource, but the questions are high quality and a good option when you’ve run out of official material.
 If you combined the multiple-choice questions with some official released free-response questions (with scoring guidelines and sample essays) you could get a pretty good approximation of a complete practice test.

 This site has practice multiple-choice quizzes divided by concept--things like “interpreting the passage,” “claims and argument,” and “interpreting excerpts.”
 The questions aren’t worded exactly the same way as AP test questions, but they are still okay for testing your passage-interpretation skills.
 Basically, the questions test for similar skills, but don’t necessarily mimic AP test questions in style.

 Also, the site provides the date, title, and author of each work, which is not something you’ll receive on the AP exam.You can make a free account at the site to track your scores, but it’s not necessary to be able to take the tests.

 Kittens not included with free practice tests, unfortunately.